Establishment and Mandate

 The Governor has broad powers of oversight over the work of the Commission and may give to the Commission directions as to the policy to be followed in the exercise and performance of its functions.
 To date, the Governor has not issued any such directions.

-To date, the Commission has issued the report/complaint form and media disclosure release.
-It is developing formal written policies and procedures.
+To date, the Commission has issued the report/complaint form and policies relating to media disclosure.
+It is developing additional formal written policies and procedures.

 Governance and Structure